fgermanojr/auction/README.md

 On the detail page, you will see future directions to manipulate the data;
 This is NOT debugged code, but serves as a foundation for future work.
-It is the result of setting up resource routes for the auction model.
+It is the result of setting up CRUD resource routes for the auction model.

 There is an extra table in the database called auction; I initially had trouble with Rails being confused about it being a module.
 So I added a new model, auction_new